Yale-BIM/f21-assignments/assignment-3/README.md

     - Save your work by adding and committing your publish_target_relative_to_realsense_camera.py node and the generage_target.launch script to your local repository.
 Push your code to GitHub.

-        > Remember that continously committing your work and pushing to Github will ensure that your code is backed up and readily accessible in the future.
+        > Remember that continously committing your work and pushing to GitHub will ensure that your code is backed up and readily accessible in the future.

 - **II-2.** Stop any ROS processes that you are running, relaunch your new